RocketPHP-org/RocketSchema/README.md

 # RocketSchema

-**A schema standard for ERP systems**
+**A universal schema standard for business applications**

-RocketSchema is to ERPs what Schema.org is to the semantic web: a standardized and reusable vocabulary for structuring business data.
+A standardized and reusable vocabulary for structuring business data across CRM, ERP, e-commerce, and any business application.

 ## Overview

-RocketSchema provides a collection of schemas (types, properties, and relationships) that allow you to capitalize on proven designs for common business entities in ERPs:
+RocketSchema provides a collection of schemas (types, properties, and relationships) that allow you to capitalize on proven designs for common business entities:

 - **Person**: individuals, employees, contacts
 - **Organization**: companies, subsidiaries, partners